fbpx

 by Greg Kinnear

-Alexander The Great, the Roman Empire, the Byzantine Empire, the Latin Empire, the Ottoman Empire.
+Alexander The Great, the Roman Empire, the Byzantine Empire, the Latin Empire, and the Ottoman Empire.
 In addition to WW I, WW II, and the end of the communist USSR.
 It is in the world’s Top 10 oldest habitable cities list.

 A few years ago the main “Raiko Daskalov” street was converted to a walking zone.
 The street is 1750m and is the longest walking street in the world.

-If you take a walking tour, “The old town” site is around the corner of this main Plovdiv street, full of restaurants, coffee-shops, and merchants.
+If you take a walking tour, “The Old Town” site is around the corner of this main Plovdiv street, full of restaurants, coffee shops, and merchants.

 Behind a bend of the Maenam, the entire town of Bangkok appeared in sight.
 I do not believe that there is a sight in the world more magnificent or more striking.
 This Asiatic Venice…